blachlylab/swiftover/README.md

 **Reference allele change:** Occasionally, the reference allele may differ even at equivalent coordinates in different genome builds.
 When swiftover detects this, it will update the REF column of the VCF record and add the tag **refchg** to the INFO column.
 These records can then be filtered by downstream tools if necessary (e.g., `bcftools view -i 'INFO/refchg=1'`)

-An extra INFO column tag `refchg` is added when the reference allele changes between the source and destination genomes.

 *CAVEATS:* INFO and FORMAT column tags related to allele frequencies and calculations may no longer be accurate in the destination geneome build (due to subtle mapping differences), but _especially_ if the reference allele has changed.
-We will likely add cmdline flag to strip all INFO/FORMAT tags, followed later by a plugin to recalculate select values (e.g. when refchg).
+We will likely add cmdline flag to strip all INFO/FORMAT tags, followed later by a plugin to recalculate select values (e.g. when refchg), or scripting (e.g. Lua) capability.

+### GFF3

+TBD

 ## Compiling from source

+Swiftover uses the [intervaltree](https://github.com/blachlylab/intervaltree) library.

 With dub, the configurations `avltree`, `splaytree`, and `iitree` are available.
-Currently, they are in order of execution time iitree < splaytree < avltree.
+Strictly ordering these according to execution speed is not possible, as they vary for different workloads.
+See background and discussion, above.
+We suggest splaytree for best overall performance.

 DMD codegen can be poor compared to LDC and GDC, with execution too slow to compete with `liftover`.
 Use LDC2 and `dub -b=release` for > 100% speedup.
 Additionally, as of dklib 0.1.1, DMD cannot inline (at least) one of the functions in khash, which means compilation of swiftover with LDC2 or GDC is required.

+**htslib linking:**
-**htslib:** when using LDC2, or when using the GOLD linker (instead of traditional GNU ld), you'll need to make sure that the linker can find libhts, which is often installed in `/usr/local/lib`.
+when using LDC2, or when using the GOLD linker (instead of traditional GNU ld), you'll need to make sure that the linker can find libhts, which is often installed in `/usr/local/lib`.
 GOLD does not search there by default, nor does it examine `LD_LIBRARY_PATH`.
 It does, however, search `LIBRARY_PATH`, so add `export LIBRARY_PATH=/usr/local/lib` (or wherever you have installed htslib) to build scripts or run before dub build.

 thanks to [http://jbohren.com/articles/2013-10-28-gold/](http://jbohren.com/articles/2013-10-28-gold/)

+**htslib version:**
+Swiftover uses our htslib binding [dhtslib](https://github.com/blachlylab/dhtslib). dhtslib currently works only with htslib-1.9, so if compiling Swiftover from source, make sure that you have a system installation of htslib-1.9.
+When dhtslib finalizes htslib-1.10 (breaking ABI changes and new API) support, we will also update Swiftover to use the new dhtslib.

 ## BUGS